yihui/yihui.org/content/en/2018-11-09-md-js-tricks.md

 Just because Markdown is so simple (well, "[simple](/en/2018/11/hard-markdown/)"), there will definitely be useful features missing.
 I want to share some of my relatively simple JS tricks to fill the gaps.
 Please note that I'm only talking about the HTML output, and the Markdown flavor can be arbitrary (it doesn't have to be Pandoc's Markdown).
 In fact, all tricks below are general-purpose and will work on any web pages, no matter if the pages are generated from Markdown or not.

+If you are interested in the JavaScript source code, you may find all scripts in the Github repo [yihui/misc.js](https://github.com/yihui/misc.js).

 ## How to work with MathJax

 The MathJax support in most Markdown flavors is missing.
 The only exception is Pandoc's Markdown.
 If you use R Markdown (which is based on Pandoc), you can ignore this trick.
 I have explained my trick of making MathJax work with any flavors of Markdown in detail [in a previous post](/en/2018/07/latex-math-markdown/).
-The relevant JS code is in [math-code.js](https://github.com/rbind/yihui/blob/master/static/js/math-code.js) on my website.
+The relevant JS code is in [math-code.js](https://github.com/yihui/misc.js/blob/main/js/math-code.js) on my website.
 This is the most complicated trick in this post, although it is only 20 lines of code.

 ## How to make links open in new tabs (i.e., `target="_blank"`)